BrownTD/fundu-app/README.md

 └── tests/                    # Test cases for frontend/backend
 ```
 ## Frontend
-1. assets/
+1. **assets/**:
-Contains all the static assets used in the app, including images, fonts, and media files.
+   - Contains all the static assets used in the app, including images, fonts, and media files.

-	- Images: Contains logos, icons, background images, etc.
+   - **Images**: Contains logos, icons, background images, etc.
-	- Fonts: Includes custom fonts.
+   - **Fonts**: Includes custom fonts used for UI consistency across the app.

-2. components/
+2. **components/**:
-Holds reusable UI components that are used across different screens.
+   - Holds reusable UI components that are used across different screens.
 This promotes code reusability, modularity, and maintains consistency in UI design.

-Example components:
-	- Button.js: A custom button component with reusable styles and functionality.

-3. screens/
+3. **screens/**:
-Contains the main screens of the app.
+   - Contains the main screens of the app.
 Each screen represents a view or section of the app, such as onboarding, campaign details, user profile, etc.

    Example screens:
-	- Profile.js: Displays the user profile and allows the user to edit their information.
+   - **Profile.js**: Displays the user profile and allows users to edit their information.
-	- Search.js: A screen that allows users to search for campaigns, causes, or other fundraising events.
+   - **Search.js**: A screen that allows users to search for campaigns, causes, or fundraising events.
-	- DonatePayScreen.js: A screen that facilitates donation transactions or payment processing for users.
+   - **DonatePayScreen.js**: A screen that facilitates donation transactions or payment processing for users.

-4. navigation/
+4. **navigation/**:
-Handles the **navigation setup** of the app using React Navigation, which defines how users can transition between different screens.
+   - Handles the navigation setup of the app using **React Navigation**, defining how users can transition between different screens.

-5. services/
+5. **services/**:
-Contains logic to interact with external services, such as **Firebase** for user authentication or any third-party APIs (e.g., for donations, campaigns, etc.).
+   - Contains logic to interact with external services, such as **Firebase** for user authentication or third-party APIs for campaign management and donations.

-6. App.js
+6. **App.js**:
-The main entry point for the React Native app.
-It sets up the root component, defines global context or state providers, and configures the main navigation stack.
-It also integrates the primary components of the app.
+   - The main entry point for the React Native app.
+   - Sets up the root component, defines global context or state providers (e.g., user context), and configures the main navigation stack.
+   - Integrates the primary components and ensures proper navigation flow within the app.

 ## Backend
 ## Deployment